mooose22/World-Cup-Winners-Go/README.md

 ##### Information
-A small application I built to give the user information about all the World Cup winners since 1950.
+A small application I built to give the users information about all the World Cup winners since 1950.
 Information on winners is read from provided .txt file.